tonyx/Sharpino/README.md

     - I wanted to study the subject and it ended up in a tiny little framework.
 - Why F#?
     - Any functional language from the ML familiy language in my opinion is a good fit for the following reasons:
-        - events are immutable and building the state of the aggregates is a funcition.
+        - Events are immutable, building the state of the aggregates is a function of those events.
         - Discriminated Unions are suitable to represent events and commands.
+        - The use of the lambda expression is a nice trick for the undoers (the unders is returned as a lambda that retrieve the context for appling the undo, and returns another labmda that actually can "undo" the command).
         - It is a .net language, so you can use all the .net ecosystem.
 - Can it be used in production?
     - I don'w how well it could scale at the moment because the IStorage interface has basically only the a in-memory (for development) and postgres implementation (for production) and I don't know how well can it scale using it.
-There is now support for EventStoreDB, still experimental.
+I have support for EventStoreDB, but it is still experimental.

-- Can it be used with other languages?
+- What about porting (rewriting) to other languages?
     - Many concept I used in the "sample" application are typical F#, so I would say it is not convenient rewriting them in C#.
 Another functional language supporting Discriminated Union woul be ok.
-No problem in in writing a front end by using any language and technology.
+I think that Rust, Ocaml, Erlang, Haskell... can be good candidates for an easy porting.

 [More docs (still in progress)](https://tonyx.github.io)